 But what do we mean by creativity?
 Before you dismiss yourself as being one of those non-arty-farty types, remember that creativity is not the exclusive territory of musicians, poets, artists, and writers.

 Creative thinkers look at problems from a different angle.
 Often, they solve them in elegantly simple ways which expose the relatively narrow thinking of those around them.
 If you can connect seemingly disparate pieces of information, bringing all those ideas together to form something new, you are creative.
 It’s about being innovative and inventive, offering fresh perspectives to make processes and systems more efficient.

-Can creativity be learnt?
-Yes it can, despite the persistent myth that it’s a mysteriously allusive trait – bestowed at birth on some but not others.
+Can creativity be learned?
+Yes, it can, despite the persistent myth that it’s a mysteriously allusive trait – bestowed at birth on some but not others.
 Creative thinking is the process of generating new ideas.
 We all have that capability, just think about how you spent your childhood generating new ways to play.

 Asking questions – good questions – is at the core of critical thinking.
 Rather than accepting ideas and long-held assumptions at face value, critical thinkers are happy to question the status quo.
 They embrace other people’s thinking, have a willingness to be wrong and they’re open to change and innovation.
 They are often said to possess a growth mindset, always looking to develop and learn as opposed to being stuck with the skills they have acquired through experience.

 A well-cultivated critical thinker will formulate problems clearly and precisely.
-They will gather and analyse all relevant information, using abstract ideas to interpret it.
-They put logic before bias, conceptualising a series of alternatives and testing them against the relevant criteria before coming to a well-reasoned conclusion.
+They will gather and analyze all relevant information, using abstract ideas to interpret it.
+They put logic before bias, conceptualizing a series of alternatives and testing them against the relevant criteria before coming to a well-reasoned conclusion.